SixArm/rust-quick-guide/doc/crates/axum/examples/index.md

 }
 ```

-In this example, we define a web service that receieves HTTP GET requests, and responds with "Hello, World!".
+In this example, we define a web service that receives HTTP GET requests, and responds with "Hello, World!".

 We define an asynchronous function `hello`.
 It returns the static string "Hello, World!".